 (1).
 Users are able to view available bays and when it is available.

 (2).
-Users are able to request a reservation.
+Users are able to request a reservation online by submitting their email and booking times.

 (3).
-Unipark staff are able to immediately confirm bookings made from UWA community.
+Unipark staff are able to immediately confirm bookings made by UWA staff via email link.

 (4).
-Once the request is processed, users will get notifications.
+Once the request is processed, users will get notified.

 (5).
 A3 Reservation PDF can be generated for each successful reservation so that Unipark staff can then better manage the parking spaces.

 (6).
 Both Users and Unipark staff are able to edit or delete bookings or requests.

+Unipark staff are notified of any booking changes made by users

+Unipark staff have their own admin interface

 (7).
 Unipark staff are able to make a reservation on behalf of users.